dhruv-0511/Sporify-Clone/README.md

 Contributions to the Spotify Clone project are welcome!
 Whether you want to report a bug, suggest a new feature, or submit a pull request, please feel free to contribute to the project.
 For major changes, please open an issue first to discuss potential changes with the project maintainers.

+## Contact:

+For inquiries or support, please reach out to dhruvgolani0504@gmail.com.

+## Note:

+This project serves educational and demonstration purposes exclusively.
+Please use it responsibly and in accordance with Amazon's terms of service and API usage policies.
+Any commercial use of this project may lead to legal implications.

 Happy Coding!